emilylabram/blog/README.md

 # About this blog

-Here are the thoughts of [Emily Hector Labram](./about-me.md).
-Mostly about how to do inclusive product management.
+Here are the thoughts of [Emily Hector Labram](./about-me.md), Lead Product Manager at the Government Digital Service.
+Mostly about how to do "inclusive" product management so that digital services work for everyone.

 ## Recent posts